TillF/SDI-logger/README.md

   The LED  can issue the following codes:

-  off: sleep mode
+  off: sleep mode or everything is broken

+  on: power-up at initialisation

-  slow (1 s) blinking: wating for sensor reading
+  slow (1 s) blinking: waiting

+  medium (0.3 s):
-  2 short flashes every 2 secs: no SD-card found
+  2 flashes: no SD-card found

-  3 short flashes every 2 secs: SD-card write error
+  3 flashes: SD-card write error

-  4 short flashes every 2 secs: no data from sensor
+  4 flashes: no data from sensor

+  flicker (0.03 s): reading from sensor

 ![Example](doc/wiring_shield.JPG)
 An Arduino Uno equipped with a Snootlab Shield.
 Pin D2 has been connected to a wire soldered to SQW on the shield.
 The blue LED of the shield in the lower right (actually a power LED) has been re-configured to serve as the message LED: The left side of the adjacent resistor was soldered off the shield and instead connected to the wire leading to D3.